Mitsui Joins Aker Horizons as Long-Term Strategic Investor in Mainstream Renewable Power to Accelerate Growth

 - Augmenting its energy solutions capabilities including battery storage and power trading

-- Spurring its growth in green ammonia and green hydrogen production, thereby rapidly advancing its Power to X offering
+- Spurring its leadership position in green ammonia and green hydrogen production, thereby rapidly advancing its Power to X offering

 Delivering significant operational progress

-Mainstream is a pure-play renewable energy company with a 14-year track record in developing, building and operating wind and solar generation assets across global markets, including in Latin America, Africa, Asia-Pacific and Europe.
-It is one of the most successful developers of gigawatt-scale renewables platforms across onshore wind, offshore wind, and solar power generation having successfully delivered 6.5 GW of assets to financial close-ready, including the Hornsea zone, the world's largest offshore wind farm in operation today.
+Mainstream is a pure-play renewable energy company with a 14-year track record in developing, building and operating wind and solar generation assets across global markets, including in Latin America, Africa, and Asia-Pacific.
+It is one of the most successful developers of gigawatt-scale renewables platforms across onshore wind, offshore wind, and solar power generation, having successfully delivered 6.5 GW of assets to financial close-ready including the Hornsea zone, the world's largest offshore wind farm in operation today.

-- Increasing its global portfolio by 5.2 GW, bringing the pipeline to 16.6 GW.
-Mainstream also has around 8 GW of identified opportunities, bringing the total volume of pipeline and opportunities to 25 GW
+- Increasing its global portfolio by 5.2 GW, bringing it to 16.6 GW

 - Obtaining preferred bidder status for 1.27 GW of wind and solar projects in South Africa